The University of Salford has partnered with Santander to offer internship opportunities to University of Salford student and graduates.

 Each intern under the Programme shall be paid a minimum of £300 per week based on a 35-hour week.

-Santander Universities will contribute up to a maximum of £1,500 (one thousand five hundred pounds).
-For internships between 1-2 weeks Santander will fund £300 per week.
-Internships between 3 and 10 weeks will be part-funded by Santander at a rate of £150 per week to a maximum of £1,500, to be matched by the SME.
+Internships will be part-funded by Santander at a rate of £150 per week to a maximum of £1,500, to be matched by the SME.

-Start dates and duration: The start-dates can be flexible from January 2017 however they must begin before the end of October 2017.
+The start-dates can be flexible from October 2017 however they must begin before the end of October 2018.

 The matched funding will be reimbursed by invoicing the University at the end of the internship and settled within 30 days of receipt.
 All payments are exempt of VAT.